Program Overview

 Students will learn the fundamental and advanced procedures involved with journalism, television and public relations.
 All of these academic areas are focused on sports content in order to make a student well versed in both communication skills and the inner workings of the sports media industry.

-Classes will utilize the Department of Communication, Media and Performing Arts' three state-of-the-art journalism labs, television studio, radio studio and have access to college and professional sports organizations.
+Classes will utilize the Department of Communication, Journalism and Media's three state-of-the-art journalism labs, television studio, radio studio, and have access to college and professional sports organizations.

-Because of Rider's commitment to personalized learning, students will be able to produce content for The Rider News, The Rider University Network, Bronc Vision, and intern with the many college and professional teams located within minutes from campus.
+Because of Rider’s commitment to professional learning, students will be able to produce content for 107.7 The Bronc, The Rider News, The Rider University Network R.U.N.
+TV, and intern with the many college and professional teams located within minutes from campus.

 The capstone experience for Sports Media students is a live sports reporting class in which students attend multiple live sporting events and create content from the press box and have access to post-game interviews.